 If you’re a novice audio producer, though, you might want a library of samples and sounds to work with.
 Intuitive tools and a simple user interface won’t hurt either.

-For most beatmakers, Magix Music Maker provides the broadest range of tools at an affordable price and within a beginner-friendly interface.
+For most beatmakers, Soundtrap provides the broadest range of tools at an affordable price and within a beginner-friendly interface.
 It offers a wide range of tutorials and allows access to a sizable sound library.

 On top of that, intuitive features that automatically keep instruments and samples in key ensure you create professional-sounding beats.
 Slightly more advanced users can use Magix Music Maker to connect and record MIDI instruments, which only expands the program’s creative capacity.

-Other DAW’s like Reason and FL Studio come in as close seconds to Magix Music Maker.
+Other DAW’s like Reason and FL Studio come in as close seconds to Sountrap.
 They’re great for those who want a little more flexibility and perhaps a few advanced features.
 Ableton Live is better left to beatmakers with a bit of practice, who want total control over their creation.
-Serato excels with DJs, and Soundtrap is best for students.
+Serato excels with DJs.

-If you’re taking our advice and going with Magix Music Maker, we doubt you’ll be disappointed.
+If you’re taking our advice and going with Soundtrap, we doubt you’ll be disappointed.
 It’s a wonderful option for most would-be beat producers, and even those with a little experience will love its intuitive set-up.

-Click the link to get started with Magix Music Maker right away!
+Click the link to get started with Soundtrap right away!
 It’ll take you straight to the purchase screen so you can get started on your beat-making journey today.